jjangga0214/.dotfiles.debian.core/node/README.md

 ### [nvm.sh](nvm.sh)

-This installs nvm. nvm provides one-liner installation.
+This installs nvm.
+According to github's repo of [nvm](https://github.com/creationix/nvm), nvm provides one-liner installation.
 However, **nvm.sh** does not use it.
-That's to prevent nvm config code written to .zshrc.
-Rather, nvm config is pre-written to dedicated file([../oh-my-zsh/nvm.zsh](../oh-my-zsh/nvm.zsh)), which would be in `$ZSH_CUSTOM` directory.
+That's to prevent nvm config code written to **.zshrc**.
+Rather, nvm config is pre-written to dedicated file([../.dotfiles.oh-my-zsh/nvm.zsh](../.dotfiles.oh-my-zsh/nvm.zsh)), which would be in `$ZSH_CUSTOM` directory.

+// TODO: edit oh-my-zsh link to submodule directory( which would be dotfiles.oh-my-zsh)

 <small>ref: <https://github.com/creationix/nvm#manual-install> </small>